There are three ways in which you can insert an attachment into your email; you can link it to a button, link it to an image or a normal hyperlink.

 In this section:

 Linking an attachment to a Button:

 - Drag a Button from the content blocks into the desired row in your template.

 - Click the Button, then navigate to the right sidebar and click ‘Link file’ under the URL field.

-- From here you are brought to your File Manager where you can attach an existing file or upload a new one using the usual flow.
+- From here, you are brought to your File Manager, where you can attach an existing file or upload a new one.

-- Once your file is uploaded, simply Insert it from the File Manager page and it will link to the button.
+- Once your file is uploaded, insert it from the File Manager page, and it will link to the button.

 Change Button Text

-To customize the button text, click on the button and the word processor should open up.
-From there, you can change the test to your preference.
+To customize the button text, click on the button, and the word processor should open up.
+From there, you can change the text to your preference.
 For example, you can type in "link to file" or "open pdf".